PrashamTrivedi/MongoObsidianNotes/Gobind Call Notes.md

 ### Thought Process
 - A Good CE would also share the knowledge which solves the problem.
 - Make them calm.
-- Always give options, both options should be beneficial to us.
+- Always give options, all the options should be beneficial to us.
 	- 1. Do I have a problem?
 	- 2. Where Do I have a problem?
 	- 3. How to fix it?